GRIEVING WITH HOPE

 Give God your burdens

 GRIEVING WITH HOPE: JOURNALING IN PSALMS

 The Psalms are full of laments, which usually start with sorrow, but then turn around as the psalmist remembers all that God has done.
-The Psalm ends with praise to God.
+The lament often ends with praise to God.
 A couple of weeks before we lost our son, I began using a new journal as I read through the Psalms.
 It would become a comfort in the early days after his death.
 Here is a page I made the morning after my son went to be with the Lord.

 For this psalm to show up in my reading the morning after my son’s death had to be God’s perfect timing.

 USING A JOURNAL

 Using a journal is a good way to meditate on scripture and respond to it with your own thoughts.
 I highly recommend it.
 What you use for a journal doesn’t really matter.
 It can be fancy or just a simple notebook.
 It can even be a document on your computer, though I like the tangible reminder as I use different materials.